DeepakChandMarthala/devops-challenge/README.md

 ## Part 4 – Automation (CI/CD)

-A GitHub Actions workflow (`.github/workflows/ci.yml`) is configured to automate validation and packaging steps on every push.
+  a) A GitHub Actions workflow (`.github/workflows/ci.yml`) is configured to automate validation and packaging steps on every push.

 ### CI Pipeline Tasks:
 - Checkout source code